Pseudo-rigid body networks: learning interpretable deformable object dynamics from partial observations

 \section{Introduction}

 Deformable linear objects (DLOs), such as cables, ropes, and threads, are prevalent in various promising applications within the field of robotics \cite{sanchez2018robotic, jimenez2012survey}.
 Dynamics models empower robots to interact with DLOs, showcasing remarkable dexterity at tasks such as intricate knotting \cite{wang2015online, yoshida2015simulation}, precise manipulation of ropes \cite{yan2020selfsupervised}, and surgical suturing \cite{pai2002strands, saha2007manipulation}.
 In addition, the parts of many robots can be modeled as DLOs.
-This naturally applies to numerous soft robots but is also relevant for the control of industrial robots \cite{verl2019}.
+This naturally applies to numerous soft robots but is also relevant for controlling industrial robots \cite{verl2019}.

-Learning robot dynamics is challenging as the amount of real data is often limited and the data's coverage of the robot's state space depends on the control strategy employed for data collection.
-Therefore, purely data-driven models, such as neural networks (NNs), often fall short of expectations when it comes to learning robot dynamics \cite{sanchez2018robotic, jimenez2012survey}.
+Learning robot dynamics is challenging because the amount of real data is often limited, and the data's coverage of the robot’s state space depends on the control strategy used for data collection.
+Therefore, purely data-driven models, such as neural networks (NNs), often fall short of expectations when learning robot dynamics \cite{sanchez2018robotic, jimenez2012survey}.
 Furthermore, these models lack interpretability.
 A promising approach to enhancing both sample efficiency and interpretability is to incorporate first-principles knowledge into the model's architecture \cite{lutter2019deep, cranmer2019lagrangian}.
 Physics-informed models are generally evaluated on rigid robots whose states are directly observed \cite{rath2022using, nguyen2010using, lutter2023combining}.
-In contrast to rigid robots, a DLO is a continuous accumulation of mass, making it unclear what the state representation should be and how to estimate it in the first place.
+Unlike rigid robots, a DLO is a continuous accumulation of mass, making it unclear what the state representation should be and how to estimate it in the first place.
 Fortunately, we can draw inspiration from the literature on the pseudo-rigid body (PRB) method and the articulated body algorithm to pursue the simple idea: \begin{quote} \emph{Model a DLO as a chain of rigid bodies whose dynamics are learned from data.} \end{quote} This approach combines the strengths of the PRB method and machine learning.
 First, it provides a physically interpretable state.
 Second, it infers the interactions between the bodies from data instead of solely relying on the expressiveness of analytical physics models.